roznerx/quizzical/README.md

-# "Quizzical Project" for for "Learn React for free" course by Bob Ziroll
+# "Quizzical Project" for "Learn React for free" course by Bob Ziroll

 Made by **roznerx** (ignaciorosner@gmail.com)